decaporg/decap-cms/docs/architecture.md

 ### Entry Editing:
 For either updating an existing entry or creating a new one, the `EntryEditor` is used and the flow is the same:
-- When mounted, the `EntryPage` container component dispatches the `createDraft` action, setting the `entryDraft` state to a blank state (in case of a new entry) or to a copy of the selected entry (in case of an edit).
+* When mounted, the `EntryPage` container component dispatches the `createDraft` action, setting the `entryDraft` state to a blank state (in case of a new entry) or to a copy of the selected entry (in case of an edit).
-- The `EntryPage` will also render widgets for each field type in the given entry.
+* The `EntryPage` will also render widgets for each field type in the given entry.
-- Widgets are used for editing entry fields.
-There are different widgets for different field types, and they are always defined in a pair containing a `control` and a `preview` components.
-The control component is responsible for presenting the user with the appropriate interface for manipulating the current field value, while the preview component is responsible for displaying value with the appropriate styling.
+* Widgets are used for editing entry fields.
+There are different widgets for different field types, and they are always defined in a pair containing a `control` and a `preview` component.
+The control component is responsible for presenting the user with the appropriate interface for manipulating the current field value, while the preview component is responsible for displaying the value with the appropriate styling.

 #### Widget components implementation:
-The control component receives 3 callbacks as props: onChange, onAddAsset & onRemoveAsset.
+The control component receives 3 callbacks as props: `onChange`, `onAddAsset` & `onRemoveAsset`.
-  - onChange (Required): Should be called when the users changes the current value.
+  * onChange (Required): Should be called when the users changes the current value.
 It will ultimately end up updating the EntryDraft object in the Redux Store, thus updating the preview component.
-  - onAddAsset & onRemoveAsset (optionals): If the field accepts file uploads for media (images, for example), these callbacks should be invoked with a `AssetProxy` value object. `onAddAsset` will get the current media stored in the Redux state tree while `onRemoveAsset` will remove it.
+  * onAddAsset & onRemoveAsset (optionals): If the field accepts file uploads for media (images, for example), these callbacks should be invoked with a `AssetProxy` value object. `onAddAsset` will get the current media stored in the Redux state tree while `onRemoveAsset` will remove it.
 AssetProxy objects are stored in the `Medias` object and referenced in the `EntryDraft` object on the state tree.

 Both control and preview widgets receive a `getAsset` selector via props.
-Displaying the media (or its uri) for the user should always be done via `getAsset`, as it returns a AssetProxy that can return the correct value for both medias already persisted on server and cached media not yet uploaded.
+Displaying the media (or its URI) for the user should always be done via `getAsset`, as it returns an AssetProxy that can return the correct value for both medias already persisted on the server and cached media not yet uploaded.

 The actual persistence of the content and medias inserted into the control component are delegated to the backend implementation.
 The backend will be called with the updated values and a a list of assetProxy objects for each field of the entry, and should return a promise that can resolve into the persisted entry object and the list of the persisted media URIs.